 A protective wear layer to provide hardness and protection.
 This layer is extremely tough, making laminate one of the most durable flooring options around.

-Some types of laminate also come with a backing layer below the base to promote moisture-resistance or add soundproofing qualities, but it depends on the specific product.
+Some types of laminate also come with an attached underlayment or backing layer below the base to promote moisture-resistance or add soundproofing qualities, but it depends on the specific product.

 What styles does laminate flooring come in?

 Your options are endless when it comes to choosing the look of laminate flooring.
 Advances in high-resolution printing mean that there are very few types of flooring that laminate can’t imitate these days.